Trial results promising for curing puppies’ parvo

 It isn’t clear how many dogs contract parvo annually, since the disease isn’t required to be reported.
 At the Kansas City Pet Project, one of eight test sites and among the largest shelters in the United States, about five cases a month wind up on the “parvo ward.”
 Officials with the Missouri shelter believe the treatment will lead to a dramatic increase in their “parvo graduates.”

 “When the box arrived we were yelling, ‘Woo, the geese antibodies are here!’” shelter spokeswoman Tori Fugate said.
 “Just the fact that someone is caring out there is pretty remarkable.
 A lot of open admission shelters choose to not treat parvo because it’s considered too much of a resource.”

 Avianax chief operating officer Richard Glynn hopes to start selling the parvoONE antibody-based treatment — that is, harvested from the yokes of goose eggs — for $75 a dose by next spring.

 “I think there will be a lot of puppy owners who will be very happy,” Glynn said.

-The U.S. Department of Agriculture issued a conditional permit for the field trials that are taking place in sites in Missouri, North Dakota, Minnesota, Iowa, Texas, North Carolina and Arizona.
+The U.S. Department of Agriculture issued a conditional permit for the field trials that are taking place.
 Such permits are normally reserved for outbreaks or other dire situations, but this one passed muster because there’s no product specifically targeted for parvovirus, said Jeremy Vrchota, Avianax’s sales director and regulatory liaison.

 Officials with the USDA’s Animal and Plant Inspection Service did not respond to phone messages left by The Associated Press.